Experience campus life at UCLA this summer as an artist!

 Art Summer Institute instructors encourage and challenge students to develop, explore, and expand their artistic vocabularies through critical thinking and creative problem solving.
 A low student-to-teacher ratio ensures individualized attention to foster the personal growth of each and every bourgeoning artist.

 Faculty and Guest Artists

-The Summer Art Institute curriculum is created and supervised by the internationally recognized UCLA Department of Art faculty.
-Participants are exposed to a range of media and contemporary art practices through hands-on studio and lab work, critiques, experimental film and video art screenings, engaging lectures on contemporary art history, and fieldtrips to prominent Los Angeles area museums, led by recent UCLA Master of Fine Arts graduates, members of UCLA faculty, or by visiting artists.
+The Art Summer Institute curriculum is created and supervised by the internationally recognized UCLA Department of Art faculty.
+Participants are exposed to a range of media and contemporary art practices through hands-on studio and lab work, experimental film and video art screenings, engaging lectures on contemporary art history and culture, and field trips to prominent Los Angeles area museums, led by recent UCLA Master of Fine Arts graduates, members of UCLA faculty, or by distinguished visiting artists.

 Final Critique and Exhibition

-The program culminates in a final critique of student projects and an exhibition held at the UCLA New Wight Gallery in the Eli and Edy Broad Art Center.
+Each two week long session culminates in a final critique of student projects and an exhibition held at the UCLA New Wight Gallery in the Eli and Edythe Broad Art Center.
 Families and friends of program participants are invited to attend the final student exhibition.

 Sculpture Scholarship Opportunity

-The UCLA Department of Art is pleased to announce a scholarship opportunity for students interested in Sculpture.
-This scholarship covers program fees for Sculpture (offered in Session B only) and will be awarded to a student based on artistic ability demonstrated in the application.
-For more information and to apply online, please visit the program website.
-The application deadline is April 15, 2013.
+The UCLA Department of Art offers a scholarship opportunity for students interested in studying Sculpture.
+This scholarship covers program fees and will be awarded to one student based on artistic potential demonstrated in the application.
+All applications that are received by April 15 for Sculpture will be considered for scholarship.